 NL: Could you talk about the decision your husband and you to move to Detroit as versus maybe to some other locations that were considered?

-HS: We were living in Buffalo, New York, my husband was an academic.
+HS: We were living in Buffalo, New York; my husband was an academic.
 Those were the years that the wife went wherever the husband went.
 I was going to get a career.
 I was younger than him basically and I was just finishing my graduate studies and someone recruited us for Wayne State University and it seemed better.
-I usually say it was 6,000 dollars more but it really wasn’t that, maybe it was a thousand dollars more but it really was looking at it, and we met someone in Lafayette Park and I loved the life style, so we to be honest looked at Lafayette Park, we looked at the University District, but as I said I’m not into houses per say, and we looked at Huntington Woods because that was near Woodward Avenue.
-I’m chair of the Woodward Avenue Acton Association now so even then I liked the concept of being near a major street.
-I grew up taking transportation and that’s the saddest thing for me about Detroit.
-Is its lack of public transportation in a meaningful way.
+I usually say it was 6,000 dollars more but it really wasn’t that, maybe it was a thousand dollars more but it really was looking at it —and we met someone in Lafayette Park and I loved the life style, so we to be honest looked at Lafayette Park, we looked at the University District, but as I said I’m not into houses per say, and we looked at Huntington Woods because that was near Woodward Avenue.
+I’m chair of the Woodward Avenue Acton Association now, so even then I liked the concept of being near a major street.
+I grew up taking transportation and that’s the saddest thing for me about Detroit is its lack of public transportation in a meaningful way.
 I was ten or eleven traveling the trains on my own, with friends.
 I wouldn’t let my kids do that, but I could do that then.
 And so my choice was to come to Wayne because it had an opening and some real potential for my husband it looked like it supported women in terms of things and I met someone.
 It was the grapevine like every immigrant group.
 Whether internal immigrants in terms of the African-Americans from the South to the North or European immigrants whose friends and cousins and relatives bring them.
-We had a friend of a friend she showed us the neighborhood and it rang comfortable and true.
-No regrets.
+We had a friend of a friend, she showed us the neighborhood and it rang comfortable and true.
+And no regrets.
 I love the city.
 I resent it sometimes.
 I worry about it, but I still feel it was the right place for me and it’s been good for me and the career.

 NL: Could you tell me about where, I know this is not a concrete answer but about where you were living in the summer of 1967?

 HS: Well that’s the piece of why I was interested in this particular study.
 Because, I have to go back.
 In the summer of ‘67 just in July and August, I was actually with my husband who was at a conference in Aspen, Colorado and in Palo Alto, California.
-I had a five year old and a three year old and I had made the decision in June of 1967, after a major study for the League of Women Voters of Detroit on police community relations, which I did as a volunteer.
-I was teaching part time in sociology, I had my two young children and I made the decision at that point because I felt the city falling down around my ears, feet, or whatever body part you want to do, that I would leave teaching in the classroom and I wanted to walk the streets.
-Well how am I as a white, Jewish woman going to walk the streets?
+I had a five-year-old and a three-year-old and I had made the decision in June of 1967, after a major study for the League of Women Voters of Detroit on police community relations, which I did as a volunteer.
+I was teaching part time in Sociology, I had my two young children and I made the decision at that point because I felt the city falling down around my ears, feet, or whatever body part you want to do, that I would leave teaching in the classroom and I wanted to walk the streets.
+Well, how am I as a white, Jewish woman going to walk the streets?
 And I wanted to do it obviously in an intellectual sense that contributed, so I was again recruited to work in the poverty program which was then called TAAP, Total Action Against Poverty.
 We were just in the Great Society and we were having things like that happening and so I left but the summer was committed away and I completed my study and then I went away.
 And perhaps now or after I would like to read you what I wrote exactly at the time the riot happened.
 Do you want that later on?

 NL: Well I think that why don’t we do that right now.
 That would be great.